Social Service: The “Helping Professions”

 Many students major in psychology because they are fascinated by people.
 They want to learn more about why people behave as they do and are motivated to help people improve their lives.
 Some students obtain positions in community centers, schools, treatment facilities, and other agencies directly after graduation.
 Professions such as clinical psychology, counseling psychology, social work, and ministry also fit well with these interests.
 Many students choose to do graduate work in a relevant field either immediately after completing their undergraduate education or after gaining some work experience.
 A graduate degree is necessary for becoming a clinical psychologist and for many other social service career paths.

 Many courses offered in other social science departments within Weinberg College (e.g., sociology and anthropology) are also relevant for students interested in social service.
-Other good options are offered by the School of Education and Social Policy and in the Communication Studies department of the School of Communication.
+Other good options are offered by the School of Education and Social Policy and in the Communication Studies Department of the School of Communication.

 Students interested in becoming teachers should make contact with the School of Education and Social Policy early in their college career; all secondary teacher certification programs at Northwestern are administered through SESP.
 No specific certification in psychology is available, but students who have taken enough courses in other departments may be certified to teach those subjects.
 (Northwestern offers no certification in elementary education, so interested students will need to do some of their coursework elsewhere.)